 Endoscopic spine surgery is as effective as open spinal surgery for many spinal diseases but the advantages of endoscopic spine surgery are tremendous.
 Endoscopic spine surgery:

-Unfortunately, the learning curve for endoscopic spine surgery is very steep.
-Surgeons are required to have special training, experiences, good hand skills and passion for these breakthrough techniques.
+Surgeons that perform endoscopic spine surgery are required to have special training, experiences, good hand skills and passion for these modern techniques.

 Laser is short for light amplification by stimulated emission of radiation.
 Basically it is light energy.
 During the surgery, the laser beam is directed to the surgical area.
 It ablates and shrinks tissues; and it coagulates bleeding and removes bone spurs, herniated discs and scar tissue surrounding spinal nerves precisely and safely.
 The most commonly used laser for spinal surgery is Holmium-YAG laser, with a specific wave-length.
 In general, the depth of cutting for Holmium-YAG laser is 0.4 mm for soft tissue and 0.2 mm for bone.